fbiville/headache/README.md

 This claim could predate any commit associated to the file (imagine a file copied from project to project for years).

-`headache` will never overwrite the start date of the copyright year if it finds one.
+`headache` will never overwrite the start date of the copyright year if it finds one, if and only if that date occurs earlier than the first commit date of the file.

 ### Configuration